Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 12. Click the [SAVE & NEW] button.
     The posting has been saved.
 The stock in the *Storage locations* and *Stocks* section is updated accordingly.

-    > [Info] You can also see all postings performed for the selected material in the *Stock history* tab, see [Check stock history](03_CheckStockHistory.md).
+    > [Info] You can also see all postings created for the selected material in the *Stock history* tab, see [Check the stock history for a material](./01_ManageWarehouse.md#check-the-stock-history-for-a-material).

 ### Manual stock posting of multiple materials

-You can create a manual posting of multiple materials at once.
+Create manual postings of multiple materials at once.

 The posting types you can create for multiple materials at once are limited.
-You can only create manual postings, stocktaking entries, both positive and negative, sales and transfer postings.
+You can only create manual postings and stocktaking entries, both positive and negative, sales and transfer postings.

 #### Prerequisites

-The warehouse logistics has been activated for the selected materials, see [Activate the warehouse logistics for a material](../Operation/01_ManageWarehouse.md#activate-warehouse-logistics-for-a-material).
+The warehouse logistics has been activated for the selected materials, see [Activate the warehouse logistics for a material](./01_ManageWarehouse.md#activate-the-warehouse-logistics-for-a-material).

 #### Procedure